jlink/property-based-testing-in-kotlin/docs/README.md

 ### Transforming Individual Arbitraries

 Having an existing generator of type `Arbitrary<T>` allows you to do many useful things with it.
-Here's an extract of interface `Arbitrary`:
+Here's a selection of useful functions in interface `Arbitrary`:

 ```java
 public interface Arbitrary<T> {